 Other Faculty Duties

-- Coordinating and facilitating Thesis Seminars for Masters and PhDs.
+- Will coordinate and facilitate Thesis Seminars for Masters and PhDs

-- Participating in meetings of the Department, faculty, and faculty committees.
+- Will participate in meetings of the Department and faculty

-- Contributing to and participating in PTC community life.
+- Will contribute to and participate in PTC community life

-- Contributing to worship life through morning chapel services.
+- Will contribute to worship life through chapel services

-- Possible participation in conferences and workshops held at PTC or the Suva area.
+- Will attend potential conferences and workshops held at PTC or the Suva area

 Qualifications and experience

-- A suitable doctoral degree (PhD) in Church History.
+- A suitable doctoral degree (PhD or equivalent) in Theology or Christian Ethics.

 - Ability to teach and supervise in English.

-- Experience of teaching and supervising students for whom English is not the first language.
+- Experience in teaching and supervising adult students from diverse backgrounds where English is not the first language

-- Willingness to work in a team and to dialogue with persons of different cultural and religious background.
+- Willingness to work in an ecumenical team comprising persons of diverse cultural and religious backgrounds

 Remuneration and Accommodation

-- Salary will depend on expertise and experience in consultation with the PTC Council & Executive
+- Salary will depend on expertise and experience aligned with the annual salary scale approved by the PTC Council & Executive